-time, reaching movements are sufficiently circumscribed to be studied in the laboratory (Kim et al., 2021; Rossetti et al., 1998).
+How do we generate the movements that direct our hand toward objects in our visual surround?
+This question touches upon many of the processes that play a role in the generation of goal-directed action in general.
+At the same time, reaching movements are sufficiently circumscribed to be studied in the laboratory (Desmurget et al., 1998; Kim et al., 2021).
 This makes reaching a good model system for the study of movement generation.
-To sketch a neural theory of reaching, we must address at least the processes illustrated in Figure 1.
+To sketch a neural theory of reaching, we must address at least the processes illustrated in Fig. 1.
 (1) Before initiating a reach, we take in the visual scene and visually attend to objects that may be relevant to our action.
 Not every object that is visually attended will be the correct target given our movement intention.
 (2) We must select the correct target and decide to initiate the movement.
-The hand moves into the direction of the target from the very start, so the selection and initiation processes must take into account the initial position of the hand.
+The hand moves in the direction of the target from the very start, so the selection and initiation processes must take into account the initial position of the hand.
 (3) Moving the hand entails generating time courses of neural signals that are suitable to bringing about the movement within a desired movement time.
-(4) These signals must be distributed to the many muscles that actuate the limb, so that the degrees of freedom of the arm are appropriately recruited for the motor act.
+(4) These signals must be distributed to the many muscles that actuate the limb so that the degrees of freedom of the arm are appropriately recruited for the motor act.
 (5) Finally, muscle forces must be generated and controlled to physically move the limb, stabilize it against any mechanical perturbation, and bring it to a new postural position at the target location.